-A few years ago, you wouldn’t have found a stubble trimmer anywhere online or in any local stores.
+A few years ago, you wouldn’t have found a stubble trimmer for sale anywhere online or in any local stores.
 They just didn’t exist.
 But a few years before that they did — for a very short time.
+Or at least one did.

 Can you guess why?
 If you’re a fan of 1980s cop shows, you probably already know the answer.